sasidharan2204/PlanSource_Assessment/README.md

 Inputs to run

+1. Maintain the project structure as above and paste EnrollEmployee.java & chromedriver.
-1. Enter the full employee details
+2. Enter the full employee details
-2. Enter the dependent details
+3. Enter the dependent details
-3. Paste the PDF downloading location
+4. Paste the PDF downloading location

 Use java 8 or above.